Friday, March 12, 2010

 B: “I wonder if beyond this / There could be something better” is an appropriate question for something showcasing little more than girly drinks and dancing.

-A: When it came down to the big reveal at the end of the first semi I automatically railed against Romania’s qualification, mostly because of the song itself rather than performance, and despite the fact I’d had little if anything bad to say about it prior to the night.
+mostly because of the song itself rather than performance, and despite the fact I’d had little if anything bad to say about it prior to the night.
 Listening to it now for the umpteenth time only makes me realise again that it’s rather good.
 For what it is.

 15 Finland